sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 #### Windows-Sysmon No Visibility and No Rules

+Lets perform the same steps for the Windows-Sysmon.

 Click on the **+** sign next to the Windows Missing Alert Rules tab.

 ![](./media/navigator_tab.png)